Texas law enforcement agencies are twisting the law to conceal vital information about in-custody deaths.

 Negligence is not typically considered a crime, even when lethal.
-Thus, the so-called dead suspects loophole conceals information, even from family members, on practically all jail and other in-custody deaths.
+Thus, the loophole conceals information, even from family members, on practically all jail and other in-custody deaths.

-Anderson County officials and the public need information like that to correct mistakes and hold the jail's medical contractor accountable for its $210,000 annual contract.
+Anderson County officials and taxpayers need information like that to correct mistakes and hold the jail's medical contractor accountable.

 Kelley Shannon, executive director of the Texas Freedom of Information Foundation, said her group will work with legislators next session to make information on in-custody deaths subject to public information law.

-In May, Anderson County District Attorney Allyson Mitchell, citing the exemption, withheld the Rangers report on Newsome's death, after a Grand Jury found no evidence of criminal wrongdoing.
+In May, Anderson County District Attorney Allyson Mitchell, citing the dead suspect's exemption, withheld the Rangers report on Newsome's death, after a grand jury found no evidence of criminal wrongdoing.
 Later, however, the Department of Public Safety voluntarily released the investigative report on Newsome, as well as two dozen others, to the Herald-Press.

 The release of the reports by DPS raises the question of whether the exemption meets the customary standards for concealing information under Texas law, such as posing a security threat.

-Either way, given the rising number of in-custody deaths, the Freedom of Information Foundation and other open government advocates ought to make ending this senseless, and increasingly risky, exemption their top legislative priority.
+Given the troubling number of in-custody deaths in Texas, the Freedom of Information Foundation and other open government advocates ought to make ending this misused exemption their top legislative priority.